DaveBackus/Data_Bootcamp_Book/py-fun1.md

 y = 3
 z = x/y
 ```
-The first line takes the value 2 and stores it in the variable `x`.
-We say we assigned the numerical value 2 to the variable `x`, which is now available for future calculations.
-The second line assigns the value 3 to a new variable `y`.
+What's going on here?
+The first line takes the value 2 and stores it in `x`.
+We refer to `x` as a "variable" and say we assigned the numerical value 2 to the variable `x`, which is now available for future calculations.  that's really helpful, because we can call on `x` whever we need to use it.
+In Excel, we could put something in a cell (say, b7) and refer to it that way, but this is simpler for many purposes.

+Continuing:  The second line assigns the value 3 to a new variable `y`.
 The last line takes `x`, divides it by `y`, and stores the result in `z`.
 All of these lines are "assignments."

+**Exercise.**  Suppose we borrow 200, pay interest of 5 percent.
+If I pay interest plus principal after one year, what do is my total payment?
+Compute this using the variables `principal` and `i`.
+How does your answer change if the interest rate rises to 7 percent?

+**Exercise.** Real GDP in the US (the total value of things produced) was 15.58 trillion in 2013 and 15.96 in 2014.
+What was the growth rate?

 This is mtyn, but you can also do multiple assignments in the same line.
 The first two lines above can be rewritten together as
 ```python